jsdelivrbot/OrionUI/c-modal/c-modal.md

 ## Modal
-A blank modal component ready to populate with content.
+A blank modal component ready to style and dynamically populate with content.

 ### Usage
 Insert the modal HTML after the opening `body` tag and give it a unique classname.
 In this example the `js-mymodal` class is used, with the `js` prefix alluding to its linked functionality.
 Replace the `<!--Close Icon-->` comment with your chosen close [X] icon.